 As long and bright and brave and strong as our American dream.

-Once again thanks to Max Shanks, the Poet Laureateship will have a boat float in the Edgefield Christmas Parade.
-Painted pea-green and riding on an 8-foot trailer, the boat float will bear the inscription "The owl and the pussycat went to sea/In a beautiful pea-green boat."
-Both characters will ride on the float, appropriately costumed.
-The float will fly a banner saying "Poetry floats my boat!"
+Once again thanks to Max Shanks, and with the assistance of the YPLs and artist Pamela Urban-Moore, the Poet Laureateship entered a float in the Edgefield Christmas Parades in both 2015 and 2016.
+Painted pea-green, the 2015 float flew a banner reading "Poetry floats my boat" and bore on the sides of the boat the inscription "The Owl and the Pussycat went to sea/In a beautiful pea-green boat."
+Middle school students representing the two characters rode on the float, appropriately costumed.

 Pottery is one of Edgefield's most famous legacies.
 One of our master potters, a literate slave named Dave, even sometimes wrote and inscribed couplets on the shoulders of his pots.
-Building on Dave's work, students and adults will be invited to submit couplets to a contest in Spring, 2016.
-A celebration at the new Clay Works Studios is planned for the awards ceremony, at which the winner of the couplets contest will be presented with a modern Edgefield pot created and contributed by our contemporary Edgefield potter, Justin Guy.
-The pot will be inscribed with the winning poem, glazed and fired in the recently constructed Edgefield groundhog kiln, and presented to the winner at a second ceremony later in the spring, giving the festival, pottery and poetry another promotional opportunity.
+Building on Dave's work, students and adults were invited to submit couplets to a contest in Spring 2016 and 2017.
+The winner of the couplets contest was presented with a modern Edgefield pot created and contributed by contemporary Edgefield potter, Justin Guy.
+Each pot was inscribed with the winning poem, glazed and fired in Edgefield’s groundhog kiln, and presented to the winner at a second ceremony later in the spring, giving the festival, pottery and poetry another promotional opportunity.